PANDAKO-GitHub/TriggerOnceConditionForObject/README.md

+**⚠️ This extension is no longer maintained, and its use is not recommended.**

 # "Trigger Once Condition For Object" GDevelop Extension
 This extension has been renamed.
 (Old: Only Once Condition For Object)
 The new file name is "TriggerOnceConditionForObject0.0.0.json".